thierry3000/computer_physics/docs/README.md

 # python

-In contrast to compile your source to specific hardware, there is an other approach called interpreter based programming.
-This is widely used because it is very practical (Matlab and friends).
+In contrast to compile the sources to specific hardware, there is an other approach called interpreter based programming.
+This is widely used  in science because it is very practical (Matlab and friends).

 - [x] What are the pros and cons of compiler based vs. interpreter based approaches?